Manhasset Estate Planning Attorney

 The attorneys at Esther Schwartz Zelmanovitz, PLLC will be ready to help your executor, your trustee, and your family, through the estate administration process when the time comes.
 Your executor and trustee will likely need assistance with the probate process.
 Timely action by your executor or trustee after your death will help the estate be settled efficiently and as quickly as possible.
 Our firm will be here to answer any questions and help navigate the estate administration process.
 There are many steps to the process that must be followed and getting guidance from attorneys who not only know how to guide you through the process but will do so with care and compassion during the emotional and trying time that your loved ones may be experiencing can make all the difference.

-One of the greatest gifts that a loved one can inherit is not monetary, but the gift of being left with a well-organized and properly prepared estate plan.
 Contact our office to set up an appointment to review your estate plan.
 Not only will this give you peace of mind, but you are giving peace of mind to your loved ones as well.